-Jaw pain can indicate a dental issue such as a toothache, TMJ Disorder, or perhaps a more serious condition.
-In this post, our Cobourg dentists explain possible causes of jaw pain and what to do with those sore joints.
+Jaw pain can be an indication of a dental issue such as a toothache, TMJ Disorder, or perhaps a more serious condition.
+In this post, our Cobourg dentists discuss some common causes of jaw pain and ways to help soothe those sore joints.

 What causes jaw pain?